-MONROVIA, Montserrado – Rep. Yekeh Kolubah of Montserrado’s eighth district has written the U.S. government to avoid recognizing Ambassador Designate George S. W. Patten.
+MONROVIA, Montserrado – Rep. Yekeh Kolubah of Montserrado’s 10th district has written the U.S. government to avoid recognizing Ambassador Designate George S. W. Patten.

 Patten was nominated by President George Weah on December 29, 2018, to serve as ambassador to the U.S. He was commissioned one day after without a confirmation hearing by the Senate.